l50/ansible-collection-arsenal/README.md

-Installs and configures [TTPForge](https://github.com/facebookincubator/TTPForge), a Cybersecurity Framework for developing, automating, and executing attacker Tactics, Techniques, and Procedures (TTPs)
+Installs and configures [TTPForge](https://github.com/facebookincubator/TTPForge), a Cybersecurity Framework for developing, automating, and executing attacker Tactics, Techniques, and Procedures (TTPs).

 ## Usage